Enhancing Communications and Sensing Simultaneously by Zero-Order Optimization of MTS: Introduction

 \IEEEPARstart{M}{etasurface} (MTS) \cite{al2017recent, Aobo2018MTS}, a.k.a. intelligent reflecting surface or reconfigurable intelligent surface, is a planar array of meta-atoms.
 Each meta-atom is programmable in the sense that it induces a tunable phase shift into its reflected wireless signal.
 A typical application of MTS is to coordinate phase shifts across meta-atoms in order to focus the reflection beam onto the target receiver as shown in Fig.~\ref{fig:system_model}, thus boosting the signal-to-noise ratio (SNR).
 Most existing works assume that the phase shift optimization problem can be explicitly formulated as $\max\,f(x)$, so that the standard optimization methods based on the derivatives of $f(x)$ can be readily applied.
 Note that it entails the full channel state information (CSI) to write out this objective function $f(x)$.

 In contrast, we propose a zero-order optimization method for MTS (which is called blind configuration) without any CSI knowledge, as illustrated in Fig.~\ref{fig:workflow}.
 This method however appears intractable at first glance; after all, we wish to optimize $x$ even without knowing the objective function $f(x)$.
 We show that blind configuration is statistically doable by extracting the key features of wireless environment from a set of random samples of the received signal strength (RSS).
 As another striking result, we establish a link between blind configuration and phase retrieval, based on which the receiver can localize the transmitter by treating a pair of MTSs as anchors.
 Thus, our blind configuration method can accomplish two tasks simultaneously: \emph{channel enhancement} and \emph{active sensing}.
+We would like to clarify that alongside the RSS data, the proposed algorithm strictly assumes prior knowledge of the receiver/MTS locations and requires controlled sampling of the MTS configurations to function properly.